open3fs/m3fs/README.md

 For running 3FS with virtual machine only has ethernet nic, you need to install **linux-modules-extra** package.

+### avx512 and avx2

+m3fs will use 3fs image require avx512.
+If you machine does not support avx512, you can switch to use avx2 image by appending **-avx2** to the open3fs/3fs image tag.

 ## Quick Start

 ### Download m3fs